 IMO’s Women in Maritime Gender Program

-Luckily, many organizations, especially IMO, have been taking steps lately to bring more gender equality to the industry.
+Luckily, many organizations, particularly IMO, have recently been taking steps towards fostering more equal representation of women in the industry.

 IMO also helps its Member States achieve the UN 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals (SDGs), particularly Goal 5 “Achieve gender equality and empower all women and girls“.